 If you’ve fallen behind on your mortgage payments and have been in arrears for some time, your provider may threaten to repossess your home.
 This means that they will take the house from you, often with no warning, and sell it to repay the debt

 This, understandably, can be very stressful, especially in cases where you may still be left with the debt to pay.

 What happens if you get your house repossessed?

-You’ll usually receive a notice of repossession in the post.
-When you receive it, read it carefully and follow any instructions in the letter.
-Your lender may want you to call them to discuss the situation.
-Home repossessions are typically a lender’s last resort to recovering debts, so you may still have an opportunity to discuss alternative options.
-As we said before, lenders are always keen to recover the debt without seizing your home.
+You’ll usually be sent a notice of repossession in the post.
+When this arrives, read it carefully and follow any instructions in the letter.
+Your mortgage provider may want you to call them to discuss the situation, and it’s important that you do this.

-The notice of repossession may include a court date.
-While this may add to your existing debt worries, attending the hearing gives you an opportunity to propose a payment plan with your lender.
+The letter may also include a court date.
+While this may cause you even more stress, going to the hearing gives you a chance to offer a payment plan to the company.